tabithacarnell/accounting-fraud-dividend-smoothing/README.md

 ---

-> Developed as part of an emperical finance project in 2024, supervised by Dr. Georgios Loukopoulos .
+> Developed as part of an emperical finance project in 2024, supervised by Dr. Georgios Loukopoulos, University of Sussex .